 Hayden High School

-- Hayden High School's student population of 860 students has declined by 6% over five school years.
+Hayden High School's student population of 862 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 8-12|

 Hayden High School is ranked within the top 50% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.